United States Postal Service: Electrifying the USPS fleet

 Starting in 2026, all delivery truck purchases are scheduled to be electric vehicles, partly in response to criticism from the Environmental Protection Agency and an environmental lawsuit, and also due to availability of new funding provided by the Inflation Reduction Act of 2022.
 The Act included $3 billion for electric USPS vehicles, supporting the initiative by Postmaster General DeJoy and the Biden Administration to add 66,000 electric vehicles to the fleet by 2028.
 The electric fleet will be composed of 9,250 EVs manufactured by Ford; 11,750 commercial off-the-shelf EVs; and 45,000 Oshkosh Next Generation Delivery Vehicles.
 In February 2023, the Postal Service announced its purchase of the Ford EVs as well as 14,000 electric vehicle charging stations.
 The fleet electrification plan is part of the Postal Service's initiative to reduce carbon emissions from fuel and electricity 40 percent and emissions from contracted services 20 percent by 2030.
 The bulk of the savings comes from less expensive 'fuel' and less required maintenance.
 Other benefits include less pollution where children live and play.

 In August 2024, the USPS deployed the first new vehicles from its fleet modernization project at its Topeka Sorting and Delivery Center in Kansas, including: an electric vehicle with higher clearance for routes delivering a high number of packages, and an electric delivery vehicle produced in partnership with Canoo that is a "pod-like" smaller van.

-Operation and budget
+Budget

 In fiscal year 2022, the Postal Service had $78.81 billion in revenue and expenses of $79.74 billion.
 Due to one-time appropriations authorized by the Postal Service Reform Act of 2022, the agency reported a net income of $56.04 billion.
 In the 2023 fiscal year, revenue had increased to $79.32 billion, but reported a net loss of $6.48 billion.
 In the 2024 fiscal year, revenue increased to $79.53 billion but reported a net loss of $9.5 billion.

-Revenue decline and planned cuts

-In 2016, the USPS had its fifth straight annual operating loss, in the amount of $5.6 billion, of which $5.8 billion was the accrual of unpaid mandatory retiree health payments.